alphagov/terraform-aws-basic-cloudtrail/README.md

 ## Outputs

-In addition to the input arguments above, the following attributes are exported:
+In addition to the input arguments above, with the exception of `custom_tags`, the following attributes are exported:

 | Name | Var Type | Description |
 | :--- | :--- | :--- |